trevormorgan/git-katas/master-based-workflow/README.md

 10. Run the command `../fitzgerald-pushes-before-we-do.sh` (or `..\fitzgerald-pushes-before-we-do.ps1` in PowerShell) to simulate a collaborator delivering changes to the fake remote
 11. Push your change.
 Notice that they are rejected by the remote
 12. Run the command `git fetch` to retrieve the changes from the fake remote
-13. Run `git status` to see how your `master` branch and the remote `master` branch have diverged
+13. Run `git status` to see how your `main` branch and the remote `main` branch have diverged
-14. Run `git merge origin/master` to apply the changes from the fake remote to your master branch
+14. Run `git merge origin/main` to apply the changes from the fake remote to your main branch
-15. Run `git status` to see the how the local and remote master branches relate
+15. Run `git status` to see the how the local and remote main branches relate
-16. Run `git log --all --oneline --graph` to see the merge commit on the master branch
+16. Run `git log --all --oneline --graph` to see the merge commit on the main branch
 17. Run `git push` to deliver your changes to the fake-remote
-18. Run `git status` to see that your `master` branch is up-to-date and has no undelivered changes
+18. Run `git status` to see that your `main` branch is up-to-date and has no undelivered changes

 ## Relevant commands